 He was so pumped to get to the airport, he was the first one ready that morning.

 don’t let them see you sweat

 You can set the tone for the trip.
 If you are anxious, you can bet that your little one is 100% gonna pick up on that.
 I told my husband and my teenage daughter that under NO circumstances were they allowed to say anything negative leading up to the flight.
-We had to show no fear, no matter what…even if take-off was a little shaky.
-So even if you aren’t the best flyer, fake it til you make it momma!Even if you aren't the best flyer, you gotta fake it til you make it momma!
+We had to show no fear, no matter what.
+So even if you aren’t the best flyer, fake it til you make it, momma!Even if you aren't the best flyer, you gotta fake it til you make it, momma!
 Click To Tweet

 plan, plan, plan

 Make sure you have a solid plan so that things will go smoothly.